Coelecanth/project3-waterBlogged/README.md

   - Venue which have been given a good rating ( or bad, or average)

 ### Site Admin
-- As a site administrator, I should be able to change the location types  types for fishing , so that I can add edit or delete details such as Lake , river , or add different subcategories to this.
+- As a site administrator, I should be able to change the location types for fishing , so that I can add edit or delete details such as Lake, river, or add different subcategories to this.
-- As a site administrator, I should be able to been given access to these functions as an administrator, e.g. they’re not globally available to all.
+- As a site administrator, I should be given access to these functions as an administrator, e.g. they’re not globally available to all.
-- As a site administrator, I should be able to perform all the create, edit update and delete function taht both new ansd retunring site users can do.
+- As a site administrator, I should be able to perform all the create, edit update and delete function that both new ansd returning site users can do.

 ## Wireframes